sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onboard-employees.md

 ![Screenshot of the New employee onboarding site template in SharePoint.](media/oe-2.png)
 <br>

 Create an internal communication site that acts as a home for new employees.
 This site should lay out resources, deliverables, and company information in and organized way.
 This site should also contain the most up-to-date information to ensure the new employee has everything needed to be successful.
 Try organizing action items on this site in a way that signals priority.
 List the things that need to be finished first at the top.
-This will help employees organize their work in onboarding to the best of their ability and gives each new employee the same starting point.
+This helps employees organize their work in onboarding to the best of their ability and gives each new employee the same starting point.

 Microsoft offers a new customizable employee onboarding SharePoint communication site template that can help get you started.
 Get started with [SharePoint site templates](https://support.microsoft.com/office/apply-and-customize-sharepoint-site-templates-39382463-0e45-4d1b-be27-0e96aeec8398)